Instance-Optimality of Bidirectional PageRank Estimation: Introduction

-This bidirectional approach was formally introduced in 2014~\cite{lofgren2014fast}, originally designed to estimate $\vpi(s,t)$ for a given pair of vertices $s$ and $t$, and it can be naturally extended to estimate the PageRank centrality $\pi(t)$.
-A simplified version, called $\BiPPR$, was later proposed in 2016~\cite{lofgren2016personalized}, optimizing the way $\push$ and Monte Carlo simulations are combined.
-However, due to the difficulty of analyzing the time cost of $\push$, for many years, only an upper bound of $O(m^{1/2})$ (a folklore result, implicitly stated in~\cite{lofgren2016personalized} and formally proven in~\cite{bertram2025estimating}) was known for the bidirectional approach when averaging the worst-case complexity over all target vertices $t$ in $G$, where $m$ is the number of edges in the graph.
-Considering the worst-case complexity, for a long time, the best bound in terms of $n$ and $m$ was the $O(n)$ time achieved just using Monte Carlo simulations.
-Various methods have been explored~\cite{chen2004local, gleich2007approximating, bar2008local, bressan2011local, borgs2014multiscale}, but none achieved asymptotically better bounds unless adding preprocessing phases~\cite{wang2020personalized} or considering only undirected graphs~\cite{lofgren2015bidirectional, wang2023estimating, wang_kdd2024_revisiting}.
-Bressan, Peserico, and Pretto~\cite{bressan2018sublinear} made a breakthrough by achieving the first sublinear complexity of $\tO(n^{5/7}m^{1/7})$ through a more complicated version of the bidirectional approach, later improving it to $\tO(n^{2/3}m^{1/6})$~\cite{bressan2023sublinear}.
-Surprisingly, a recent study~\cite{wang2024revisiting} revisited the original $\BiPPR$ algorithm and established a complexity of $O(n^{1/2} m^{1/4})$.
-They proved that this complexity is worst-case optimal by constructing hard instance graphs, where any algorithm must take at least $\Omega(n^{1/2} m^{1/4})$ time on such hard graphs to ensure the derived estimate is within a constant relative error with constant probability.
+Due to the difficulty of analyzing the time cost of $\push$, for many years, only an average-case upper bound of $O(m^{1/2})$ ~\cite{lofgren2016personalized} was known for \BiPR.
+This is when averaging the complexity over all target vertices $t$ in a worst-case graph $G$.
+Considering the worst-case complexity of PageRank, for given $G$ and $t$, for a long time, the best bound in terms of $n$ and $m$ was the $O(n)$ time achieved just using Monte Carlo simulations.
+However, for $m\ll n^2$,~\cite{bressan2018sublinear} improved the complexity to $\tO(n^{5/7}m^{1/7})$ by using a more complicated version of the bidirectional approach, later improving it to $\tO(n^{2/3}m^{1/6})$~\cite{bressan2023sublinear}.
+More recently, \cite{wang2024revisiting} revisited the original $\BiPR$ algorithm and established a complexity of $O(n^{1/2} m^{1/4} )$.
+They proved that this complexity is worst-case optimal by constructing hard instance graphs, where any algorithm must take at least $\Omega(n^{1/2} m^{1/4})$ time on the hard graphs to ensure the derived estimate is within a constant relative error with constant probability.

-\paragraph{Our result: instance optimality} In this paper we show that an adaptive version of this simple, classic bidirectional approach is instance optimal for most graphs.
-To define instance optimality in our setting, we say an algorithm $A$ is \emph{good} if it is \emph{reliable} for \emph{any} input $(G,t)$ where $G$ is a graph with target $t$.
-By reliable we mean that the algorithm should estimate $\pi(t)$ within a constant factor with constant probability.
+We shall return with more discussion of related work in Section \ref{sec:other-relate}, including bounds related to the maximal in- and out-degrees.
+For now we just conclude that the \BiPR algorithm is worst-case optimal in terms of $n$ and $m$, and that it has much better average-case complexity.